ChainSafe/game-docs-v2/docs/v2/3_installation.md

 :::info

-In this section, we will go through the steps necessary for installing the web3.unity SDK into the Unity3D game engine.
+Once you have registered your project with ChainSafe Gaming and setup an RPC node, you can now begin the process for installing the web3.unity SDK into the Unity3D game engine.
 We will follow the installation with an example of how to implement a sample web3 login screen.

 :::